Club-INTech/I2C-Callables/README.md

 The goal of this library is to provide a framework that handles both the I²C communication as an I²C slave and the registration of callable functions that can return data to the master.

-## Compatible chips
+## Compatibility

-For the time being, the library will only be compatible with ATMega328P from Atmelt as it is the chip used by https://github.com/Club-INTech .
+For the time being, the library will only be compatible with the Arduino Wire library.

 ## Usage
 ### Slave